everx-labs/TonNfcClientSwift/README.md

 {"message":"10","status":"ok"}
 ```

-This is a response from card wrapped into json of special format.
+This is a response from card wrapped into json.

 ## More about responses format